pingthepeople/ptp-functions/README.md

-# iga-tracker-functions
+# iga-tracker
-Azure Functions to support the IGA Tracker project
+An application for tracking the progress of legislation through the Indiana General Assembly.